What to do with kids at Disney’s Grand Floridian Resort!

 Once your children have discovered all of the characters or perhaps just when you need a few minutes to explore the main floor, send your children to the kids’ area located just beside the elevator.

-In the center of the grand lobby are small tufted chairs, a sofa, and a mahogany-like table where your children can enjoy cartoons and movies in the center of the action.
+In the center of the grand lobby are small tufted chairs, a sofa, and a mahogany table where your children can enjoy cartoons and movies in the center of the action.

 While the area is discreet, it is not secret.
 It sits just below the grand staircase where my daughter sat and watched the “princesses” (brides in their wedding gowns) take their pictures.